 Timestamp correction

-The TwinCAT time, which is used by default for timestamps in the Data Logger, deviates more and more from the actual system time the longer a controller is in run mode.
+The TwinCAT time, which is used by default for timestamps in the TwinCAT Analytics Logger, may deviate from the actual system time after a longer period of use of the controller.
 This is due to the fact that different hardware counters are used as clock generators.
-With the concept of timestamp correction, which TwinCAT offers, it is possible to append corrected timestamps to the recorded samples.
-The correction using the External Time Provider, which TwinCAT provides, can be made both in relation to an external time source via NTP (Network Time Protocol) and in relation to the EtherCAT Distributed Clock via PTP (Precision Time Protocol).
+With the concept of timestamp correction, it is possible to add an external offset to the TwinCAT timestamp, which corrects the timestamp.
+The correction using the External Time Provider can be made both in relation to an external time source via NTP (Network Time Protocol) and in relation to the EtherCAT Distributed Clock via PTP (Precision Time Protocol).

 Timestamp correction 1: